 DOEE will require brief weekly reports to be submitted by email to DOEE.
-These weekly reports are due by Friday at 5pm on the weeks the GZEP program is in session.
-The reports should include a brief description of the week's activities, number of GZEP participants engaged, and any challenges or barriers to implementation.
+The weekly reports are due by Friday at 5pm on the weeks the GZEP program is in session.
+Reports should include a brief description of the week's activities, number of GZEP participants engaged, and any challenges or barriers to implementation.

-(b) Final summary report
+(b) Final Summary Report